syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ## Code39 Extended

-`Code39 Extended` Symbology is an extended version of Code39 that supports full ASCII character set.
-So, it encodes lower case alphabets (a-z) as well as special characters on the keyboard.
+`Code39 Extended` Symbology is an extended version of Code39 that supports all 128 ASCII characters set.
+So, it encodes lower case alphabets (a-z) as well as special characters.

 {% highlight dart %}